Academic Catalog

 Pre-Engineering

 Engineering areas of study include Biomedical, Chemical, Civil, Computer, Electrical, Environmental, and Mechanical engineering.
 The pre-engineering program at USC Upstate is designed to provide up to one year of general coursework transferable to the USC College of Engineering.
 Students must transfer to the USC College of Engineering, or other engineering program, by their sophomore year to earn a degree in a specific engineering area of study.
 Admission to engineering degree-completion programs is competitive and completion of Calculus I with a grade of C+ or higher is required for transfer to the USC College of Engineering.
-For more information, please contact the chair of the Department of Natural Sciences and Engineering.
+For more information, please contact the Department of Informatics & Engineering Systems.

 Health-Related Fields